CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 - The name of the country
 - The country's capital city
-- An unordered list of all the countries name in other languages
+- An unordered list of the country's name in other all of the other returned languages

 ##### Steps